Jon Bon Jovi Works Alongside Soul Kitchen Staff To Feed Hungry During Health Crisis

 Jon Bon Jovi is working alongside his Soul Kitchen staff to feed the hungry during the coronavirus health crisis in his home state of New Jersey.
-The singer, songwriter, and philanthropist shared a new photo of himself and his staff on his Instagram page, as they do their part to assist those in need.
+The singer, songwriter, and philanthropist shared a new photo of himself and his staff on Instagram as they do their part to assist those in need.

-In the social media share, Jon is seen standing at a sink in the kitchen of his Red Bank, New Jersey eatery.
-During this current health crisis, those who are in search of a hot meal can stop by the location for take-out.
+In the social media share, Jon is seen standing at a sink in the kitchen of his Red Bank, New Jersey, eatery.
+During this current health crisis, those who are in search of a hot meal can stop by the location for takeout.
 This service is for the in-need community only.

 Jon regularly works at the three locations of the Soul Kitchen he operates alongside wife Dorothea.
 He greets guests and washes dishes alongside other volunteers.
 These dedicated workers sign up to lend a helping hand to the business.
 Other workers are those who have sat down for a meal at the eatery and could not afford to pay.
 Those people work at the restaurant to help offset the cost of their meal.

-Other than the Red Bank location, Soul Kitchen operates a restaurant in Toms River, New Jersey and recently opened its first campus location at Rutgers University where many students deal with food insecurity.
+Other than the Red Bank location, Soul Kitchen operates a restaurant in Toms River, New Jersey, and recently opened its first campus location at Rutgers University, where many students deal with food insecurity.

 In the post, the rocker shared three photos.

-In the first, Jon is wearing a rubber apron to protect himself against splashing water as he scrubs pots and pans and other kitchen tools in an effort to help keep the area clean and organized for its chefs and servers.
+In the first, Jon is wearing a rubber apron to protect himself against splashing water as he scrubs pots, pans, and other kitchen tools to help keep the area clean and organized for chefs and servers.

-Jon also sports a t-shirt and baseball hat in the profile pic where other members of the Soul Kitchen community are seen standing in the background, prepping and cooking food.
+Jon also sports a T-shirt and baseball hat in the profile pic where other members of the Soul Kitchen community are seen standing in the background, prepping and cooking food.

-In the second image, a member of the Red Bank community is met by a volunteer who is pictured bringing them a brown bag of take-out food.
+In the second image, a member of the Red Bank community is met by a volunteer bringing them a brown bag of takeout food.

 View this post on Instagram